Sea Turtle & Coastal Conservation with Spanish in Mexico for Teens

 During your two weeks abroad, you will participate in various activities aimed at protecting endangered turtle species, as well as crocodiles and birds.
 Working with turtles will be your main focus, and you will help count, collect, and bury the eggs in a corral to keep them safe from predators and poachers.
 Once the eggs have hatched, you will help release the hatchlings into the sea.

-In addition to working with turtles, you will also get involved in our crocodile conservation work and contribute to a study of the wildlife in the local lagoon.
+In addition to working with turtles, you will also get involved in our crocodile conservation work in the nearby town of Cofradia de Morelos, where you will contribute to a study of the wildlife in the local lagoon.

 Learning Spanish is a big part of this High School Special.
 Classes will be held for two hours every day, five days a week, and are taught in small groups.
 Classes are highly interactive and you will be encouraged every step of the way.
 Whether you want to master the basics or improve your current level of Spanish, the teaching will be adjusted to your level.